webplatform/docs-wpd/Requirements/Community_Management_System/index.md

 == Backlog ==
 Proposed initial backlog:
-* As a person, I want to subscribe so I can be known as a user As a user, I want to start contributing by declaring my intention;
+* As a person, I want to subscribe so I can be known as a user;
+* As a user, I want to start contributing by declaring my intention;
 * As a user, I'd like to know which pages I should start with;
 * As a coordinator, I want to know who said would work ''tonight'';
 * As a user, I want to say on which document I am working on;